Character rigidity for lattices and commensurators: Preliminaries and motivation

-Just as property (T) passes to quotients of a countable group, it also passes to finite von Neumann algebras which the group generates \cite{connesjonesT}.
-Thus, even in the finite factor setting if we assume that the ambient group $G$ has property (T) then so does $\pi(\Gamma)''$ and hence the property (T) half of Margulis' strategy follows immediately.
-In the case when $G$ has a non-compact factor with property (T), then using the notion of resolutions from \cite{cornulierT}, in a similar fashion as in \cite{creutz}, we show that any representation of $\Gamma$ into an amenable finite von Neumann algebra must, upon passing to a finite index subalgebra, be given by a representation of $G$, which we again rule out using the Howe-Moore property.
+Just as property (T) passes to quotients of a countable group, it also passes to finite von Neumann algebras that the group generates \cite{connesjonesT}.
+Thus, even in the finite factor setting if we assume that the ambient group $G$ has property (T), then so does $\pi(\Gamma)''$ and hence the property (T) half of Margulis' strategy follows immediately.
+In the case when $G$ has a non-compact quotient with property (T), then using the notion of resolutions from \cite{cornulierT}, in a similar fashion as in \cite{creutz}, we show that any representation of $\Gamma$ into an amenable finite von Neumann algebra must, upon passing to a finite index subalgebra, be given by a representation of $G$, which we again rule out using the Howe-Moore property.
 Thus, in this case also we are reduced to the amenability half of the argument.

 The case when $G$ has no non-compact factor with property (T) appears more subtle.
 (See also the related question at the end of Section 2 in \cite{stuckzimmer}.)
 While a cohomological characterization of property (T) for finite factors was obtained in \cite{petersonT}, it is less clear if there is a characterization in terms of reduced cohomology.
 Consequently, it is unclear how to adapt reduced cohomology techniques, e.g., from \cite{shalomcohom}, in the setting of finite factors.
+This is the reason for our assumption in Theorem~\ref{thm:opalgsuperrigidty} that at least one factor has property (T).